Ski Mountaineering in Argentina

 Patagonian Ice-caps

-The Patagonian ice-caps provide some superb skiing terrain, though the weather is not always this good.
-We ran our first trip there in January 2000 and go back every few years.
+The Patagonian ice-caps provide some superb skiing terrain, although the weather is not always good.
+ANDES ran our first trip there in January 2000 and go back with a new expedition every few years.
 The picture below was taken on a ski ascent of Volcan Lautaro 3380m, a remote volcano in the centre of the ice-cap.
-Our latest scheduled expedition to the ice-cap ran in November 2011.
-For more information on this expedition or to see more photos of the Patagonian Ice-cap please go to our Patagonian Ice-cap page

 Climbing Volcan Lautaro on the South Patagonian ice-cap.